chase-seibert/blog/_posts/2022-07-22-how-to-run-a-zoom-all-hands.md

 ## Upcoming Initiatives

-This can over any other things that are happening, which everyone should know about.
+This can cover any other things that are happening, which everyone should know about.
 Maybe you had a great Hack Week, or you just started doing org-wide demos, or off-sites.
 Again, have the individuals most responsible for the work speak to it.

 ## Product & Strategy